 Cable car?
 No thanks!

 Hike up Lion’s Head at full moon.
-Yet another beautiful hike is this one up Cape Town’s iconic mountain peak, which remains a favourite of many travelers and locals.
-This hike is beautiful at any time but is made even more special during the glow of the full moon.
+Yet another fun hike is this one up Cape Town’s iconic mountain peak, which remains a favourite of many travelers and locals.
+This hike is awesome at any time but is made even more special during the glow of the full moon.

 Golf = adventure?
 No, but the tee for the Extreme 19th hole at Legend Golf & Safari Resort is positioned on Hanglip Mountain and only accessible by helicopter.
 I’d take up golf just for that!

 The J’Bay Winter Fest is a popular event dedicated to extreme sports like boarding, skating, surfing, and cycling.